Nanmadaw Me Nu: Increasing power and downfall

 In February 1837, Crown Prince Tharrawaddy, brother of Bagyidaw, raised a rebellion.
 By the end of April, (Note: 12th waning of Kason 1199 ME (30 April 1837)) he had forced Bagyidaw to abdicate in his favor.
-Tharrawaddy put his brother under house arrest and sentenced to death Me Nu and her brother.
+Tharrawaddy put his brother under house arrest and sentenced Me Nu and her brother to death.
 On 12 May 1840, (Note: 12th waxing of Kason 1202 ME (12 May 1840)) the queen was executed by drowning.
 Her brother Maung O, his wife, and their two children, as well as her entire inner circle, (Note: Also executed were: (1) her private secretary Nga Pa-Yauk, (2) Mayor Nga Yay of Myolat, (3) Royal Herald Nga Shwe Tha, (4) Commander of the Pakhan Regiment Nga Yan Min, (5) royal scribe Nga Pyo, (6) Mayor Nga Ku of Toungoo, (7) Royal Guard Nga Tun Nyo) were also executed.

 Religious endowments

 Me Nu established the Me Nu Oak-kyaung (Brick Monastery) in 1828 for the royal abbot Nyaunggan Sayadaw U Po.
 It was later offered to the second Nyaunggan Sayadaw U Bok.
-The monastery was damaged by the earthquake of 1838 but repaired in 1873 by Hsinbyumashin.
+The monastery was damaged by the earthquake of 1838 but was repaired in 1873 by Hsinbyumashin.
 The monastery consists of a series of wooden monasteries with multiple roofs and a prayer hall with a seven-tiered superstructure.